origin-energy/java-snapshot-testing/README.md

 The serializer determines how a class gets converted into a string.

+Serializers are pluggable, so you can write you own by implementing the `SnapshotSerializer` interface.

-Currently, we support three different serializers
+Currently, we support the following serializers.

 ### Shipped with core